sp12138/sp12138.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the Center for Data Science of Peking University, Beijing.
+I am a graduate student in the Center for Big Data of Peking University, Beijing.
 I work on deep learning in medical imaging and computer vision.
 Before that, I did my bachelor's at the school of Hunan University.

 ## Education
 - 09/01/2015-06/31/2019: Bachelor degree in Computer Science and Technology, College of Information Science and Engineering, Hunan University.